julelang/manual/src/std/net.md

 ```jule
 let mut DefaultResolver = Resolver{ ... }
 ```
 Default DNS resolver of the package\.
-Mutating this variable is not thread\-safe by default\.
+Mutating this variable is not concurrency\-safe by default\.
 Most programs only need to configure it once, so performing configuration before introducing concurrency is the most common approach\.
 Otherwise, atomic access is required for Read/Write operations\.

 ---